 count: This is based on the number of backups you want to keep.
 This is the default.

-time: This is based on the total number of days you would like to keep the a backup.
+time: This is based on the total number of days you would like to keep a backup.

 Let’s look at an example where we keep full backups for 14 days.
-The most convenient way to do this is through the
+The most convenient way to do this

 spec: backups: pgbackrest: global: repo1-retention-full: "14" repo1-retention-full-type: time